nadia-eecs/cs1b/hw/hw03/README.md

 ## NOTE
 - It is required that you add your name and github actions badge to your readme.
-- Check the logs from Travis to verify the correctness of your program.
+- Check the logs from github actions to verify the correctness of your program.
 - The Initial code will not necessarily compile.
 You will have to write the necessary code.
 - Commit all changes as you develop the code in your individual private repo.
 Please provide descriptive commit messages and push from local to your repository.
 If you do not stage, commit, and push git classroom will not receive your code at all.
 - Make sure your last push is before the deadline.
 Your last push will be considered as your final submission.